Pasta processing

 Pasta processing is the process in which wheat semolina or flour is mixed with water and the dough is extruded to a specific shape, dried and packaged.

-Durum wheat semolina or flour, common farina or flour, or combination of both is mixed with water and eggs (for egg noodles) and other optional ingredients (like spinach, tomato, herbs, etc.).
+Durum wheat semolina or flour, common farina or flour, or combination of both is mixed with water and eggs (for egg noodles) and other optional ingredients (such as spinach, tomato, herbs, etc.).
 Usually 25–30 kg of water is added per 100 kg of semolina.
 The amounts are measured by computerized dispensers.
 The mixture is then kneaded by auger extruder equipped with mixing paddles and kneading blades to obtain a homogeneous mass, and after that is extruded through various shaped dies.
 Drying process begins immediately after the products are shaped to prevent deformation and sticking.
 The pastas are dried completely in drying chambers and stabilized, then ready for packaging.
 In modern factories, dry pasta is processed using automatic continuous lines.

 Mixing

 In this level wheat semolina and water are mixed by the ratio of 3 to 1.
 Water should be pure, with no off-flavor and suitable for drinking.
-Its temperature is about 35-45 °C to help speed up absorption.
+Its temperature is about 35–45 °C to help speed up absorption.
 For egg noodles, eggs are added in the form of fresh eggs, frozen eggs, dry eggs, egg yolks or dry egg solids.
 If eggs are added to the mixture, the amount of water is modified.
 Adding egg improves the nutritional quality and richness of the pasta.
 Disodium phosphate is also added to reduce the cooking time.

 Mixing the semolina and water takes place in two stages.
 First, the ingredients are measured and added to a pre-mixer, and then they are transferred to a mixing chamber which finalizes the mixing process and produces a homogeneous mass.